Joël Matip: 2020–2024

+On 12 October 2024, Matip announced his retirement from professional football at the age of 33.

 International career

 Matip was called up on 23 December 2009 by Cameroon for the 2010 Africa Cup of Nations but he later declined to take part in the tournament.
 On 2 March 2010, aged 18, Matip opted to play his international football for Cameroon, after meeting up with the national team ahead of a friendly against Italy on 3 March 2010.
 He made his first appearance in the match against Italy and went on to play in the 2010 FIFA World Cup for Cameroon.
 He was also part of the Cameroon squad for the 2014 FIFA World Cup where he played twice and scored against the host team Brazil, the team's only goal of the tournament.

 In January 2017, Matip was selected for the 2017 Africa Cup of Nations but rejected the call-up.
 It was later revealed that Matip retired from the national team when he was still at Schalke, but had not followed FIFA procedure by informing the Cameroonian Football Association via letter.
 While the confusion was cleared up by FIFA, Matip could not play for Liverpool.
 He subsequently missed a Premier League tie against Manchester United and an FA Cup third round match against Plymouth Argyle.
 Matip cited his reason for his retirement was his unhappiness with the national team set up and his bad experience with the coaching staff.

+Style of play

+Strong and clever, Matip is known for his ability to dribble up the pitch to create momentum.